Portuguese Language Test for Citizenship:

 Do Citizens from The United Kingdom Have to Take The Test?

 The relationship between the UK and the European Union is currently a bit unclear due to Brexit.
 In the past, UK citizens required no visa to live in Portugal, as the UK was part of the EU.
 After Brexit, however, this will change.
-So in case that a UK citizen would like to be a permanent resident or a citizen of Portugal after Brexit, they might be required to take this test.
+In case of a UK citizen wanting to become a permanent resident or a citizen of Portugal after Brexit, he or she will be most likely required to take this test.